dansuissa/COMP511-final-project/README.md

 # Temporal Graph Analytics for Sensitivity Analysis

-This repository contains the final report for a project on temporal graph learning and benchmark interpretability.
-The project studies why temporal link prediction performance varies so much across datasets, and whether measurable temporal graph properties can help explain those differences.
+This repository contains the final report and companion notebooks for a project on temporal graph learning and benchmark interpretability.
+The project studies why temporal link prediction performance varies so strongly across datasets, and whether measurable temporal graph properties can help explain those differences.

-The analysis focuses on single-relational temporal link prediction in the Temporal Graph Benchmark (TGB).
-Rather than running a broad model leaderboard, the project uses a smaller and more computationally feasible comparison between two training-free heuristic baselines, EdgeBank and BASE3, and one retained learned model, GraphMixer.
-The goal is to understand when simple memorization-based methods are sufficient and when a learned temporal model is more useful.
+Rather than treating benchmark results as isolated leaderboard numbers, the project takes a sensitivity-analysis perspective.
+It asks how dataset properties such as recurrence, novelty, edge repetition, activity, degree volatility, and node lifetime relate to downstream model behavior.

-## Project overview
+## Project summary

-Temporal graph models often behave very differently from one benchmark to another.
-A model that performs well on one dataset can perform much worse on another, even when the task looks similar.
-This project approaches that problem from a sensitivity-analysis perspective: instead of asking only which model wins, it asks which temporal graph characteristics are associated with that outcome.
+The study focuses on single-relational temporal link prediction in the Temporal Graph Benchmark (TGB).
+The retained comparison is intentionally narrow and computationally feasible.
+It centers on two training-free heuristic baselines, EdgeBank and BASE3, and one retained learned model, GraphMixer.
+Limited TGN and DyGFormer runs are kept only as auxiliary reference evidence where available.

-To do this, the project characterizes each dataset using descriptive temporal graph metrics and relates them to downstream predictive performance measured by test Mean Reciprocal Rank (MRR).
+The central goal is not to declare a universally best temporal graph model, but to understand when simple memorization-based heuristics are already sufficient and when a learned model provides a meaningful advantage.

 ## Main question

 How do temporal graph properties shape the relative performance of history-based heuristics versus learned temporal graph models across benchmark datasets?

-## Datasets
+## Retained datasets

-The main predictive study is built on a selected subset of TGB temporal link prediction datasets:
+The main predictive study is built around the following TGB datasets:

 - `tgbl-wiki`
 - `tgbl-review`